-1230 Duties of the Chief Accountant
+1230 Duties of the Chief Scoring Official

-- 1231 The chief accountant at each competition has the following responsibilities: - A. At all competitions, for the supervision of assistant accountants and technical accountants. - B. At all qualifying competitions and official trial judge events at nonqualifying competitions, for supplying the trial judge chair with a complete record of the placements of official judges for each segment of each event.
-Copies of signed segment and cumulative results (if applicable) for each event will be used. - C. At the conclusion of all qualifying competitions, for sending the following: - 1.
-To the director of IJS technology, no later than one day after the competition: - a.
-For IJS categories the final and complete IsuCalcFS or Figure Skating Manager competition database containing all files, saved to a zipped folder and sent via email or successfully uploaded to EMS. - b.
-For 6.0 events the final and completed HAL2.0 competition database folder containing all files, saved to a zipped folder and sent via email. - 2.
-To the archivist at U.S. Figure Skating headquarters by mail: - a.
-A clean program - b.
-Individual judges sheets for each 6.0 segment - c.
-Original signed copies of all results for each segment and cumulative results (where applicable) - D. At all qualifying competitions, to work with the technical accountants to post starting orders and results online using the IJS Live program. - 1232 The official calculation software and official judging system hardware for U.S. Figure Skating includes: - A. IJS Calculation The ISUCalcFS or Figure Skating Manager program, provided by the ISU and modified with U.S. Figure Skating customizations for use in the U.S. - B. 6.0 Calculation The HAL2 program, updated and maintained by U.S. Figure Skating. - C. Judging System "IVR" Hardware Complete systems, hardware components and "IVR" software supported by a U.S. Figure Skating approved judging system vendor, company or individual.

-- D. Any other calculation and/or judging system software or hardware is not approved nor supported by U.S. Figure Skating with the following exceptions: - 1.
+- 1231 The chief scoring official at each competition has the following responsibilities: - A. At all competitions, for the supervision of assistant scoring officials and scoring system technicians. - B. At all qualifying competitions and official trial judge events at nonqualifying competitions, for supplying the trial judge chair with a complete record of the placements of official judges for each segment of each event.
+Copies of signed segment and cumulative results (if applicable) for each event will be used. - C. At the conclusion of all qualifying competitions, for sending the following to the director of IJS technology no later than one day after the conclusion of the competition: - 1.
+For IJS categories the final and complete IsuCalcFS or Figure Skating Manager competition database containing all files, saved to a zipped folder and sent via email or successfully uploaded to EMS. - 2.
+For 6.0 events the final and completed HAL2.0 competition database folder containing all files, saved to a zipped folder and sent via email. - D. At all qualifying competitions, to work with the scoring system technicians to post starting orders and results online using the IJS Live program. - 1232 The official calculation software and official judging system hardware for U.S. Figure Skating includes: - A. IJS Calculation The ISUCalcFS or Figure Skating Manager program, provided by the ISU and modified with U.S. Figure Skating customizations for use in the U.S. - B. 6.0 Calculation The HAL2 program, updated and maintained by U.S. Figure Skating. - C. Judging System "IVR" Hardware Complete systems, hardware components and "IVR" software supported by a U.S. Figure Skating approved judging system vendor, company or individual. - D. Any other calculation and/or judging system software or hardware is not approved nor supported by U.S. Figure Skating with the following exceptions: - 1.
 Any third party judging system which existed and was actively used prior to July 1, 2013, may continue to be used at nonqualifying competitions only, but will not receive support from U.S. Figure Skating.
 These systems are to be used at the competition's own risk. - 2.
-Any third party judging system developed after July 1, 2013, if approved by the Competitions Committee, may be used at nonqualifying competitions only, but will not receive support from U.S. Figure Skating. - 1233 Technical accountants are specially trained and certified accountants who are responsible for the rink-side setup, operation and tear down of the complete IJS scoring system, both mini and large.
-Technical accountants provide computer and technical support, coordinate with and report to the chief accountant, who retains overall responsibility for all accounting functions. - 1234 The chief accountant at all competitions will supply the chief referee with all items required for the completion of the reports listed in rule 1214.
+Any third party judging system developed after July 1, 2013, if approved by the Competitions Committee, may be used at nonqualifying competitions only, but will not receive support from U.S. Figure Skating. - 1233 Scoring system technicians are specially trained and certified scoring officials who are responsible for the rink-side setup, operation and tear down of the complete IJS scoring system, both mini and large.
+Scoring system technicians provide computer and technical support, coordinate with and report to the chief scoring official, who retains overall responsibility for all scoring functions. - 1234 The chief scoring official at all competitions will supply the chief referee with all items required for the completion of the reports listed in rule 1214.

-1235 Duties of the Accountants - IJS
+1235 Duties of the Scoring Officials - IJS

-The duties of accountants generally are as specified in rules 1230-1234.
-In addition, for events using the IJS, the accountants must comply with the following:
+The duties of scoring officials generally are as specified in rules 1230-1234.
+In addition, for events using the IJS, the scoring officials must comply with the following: